 The National Institute of Drug Abuse points out that family therapy produces effective results in the progress and maintenance of addiction recovery.
-At Recovery in Motion, our commitment to providing evidence-based treatment compels us to consider family therapy for all of our patients.
-We encourage our patients to invite the most significant family member(s) to participate in the treatment process.
-We strive to give our patients the best possible chance for a high quality-of-life in long-term recovery.
+At Recovery in Motion, we are committed to providing evidence-based treatment, including family therapy.
+We encourage every client to invite their family members and loved ones to participate in the treatment process.
+We know that these family sessions are a vital tool for anyone in recovery and are the ideal setting for confronting and healing any rifts in the family system.
+We feel strongly that participating in family therapy gives each of our clients the best possible chance for long-term recovery.
 If you’re ready to get control of your life back, call us today.
-We’re ready to help you now.
+We’re ready to help you.